-1. Practicing gratitude, or noticing and appreciating the positive aspects of the world, has been shown to reduce mental health disorders such as depression, anxiety, and PTSD.
+1. Practicing gratitude, or noticing and appreciating the positive aspects of the world, has been shown to reduce mental health disorders such as depression, anxiety and PTSD.

 2. Adopting a “gratitude attitude” has also been shown to reduce stress, lower blood pressure, decrease inflammation in the body, improve sleep, strengthen relationships, reduce conflict, and trigger reciprocally helpful behaviour.

 In the past two decades, researchers have learned that gratitude is strongly related to all aspects of wellbeing.
-It has been shown to reduce mental health disorders such as depression, anxiety, and PTSD.
+It has been shown to reduce mental health disorders such as depression, anxiety and PTSD.
 A person who has suffered a traumatic experience, for example, is able to recover better and even achieve a higher level of emotional wellbeing afterward if they are oriented toward noticing and appreciating the positive in the world.

-Adopting a “gratitude attitude” has also been shown to reduce stress, lower blood pressure, decrease inflammation in the body, improve sleep, strengthen relationships, reduce conflict, and trigger reciprocally helpful behaviour.
+Adopting a “gratitude attitude” has also been shown to reduce stress, lower blood pressure, decrease inflammation in the body, improve sleep, strengthen relationships, reduce conflict and trigger reciprocally helpful behavior.
 This last finding means that a person who shows gratitude – for a friend’s input, a home-cooked meal, a parent's help with homework – increases the likelihood that the recipient will show more care and compassion toward others.
 Gratitude generates kind-hearted acts, like the ripples of a pebble dropped in water.

 Some of us are “sunny sky” people who notice and appreciate the positive in the world.
 Others dwell a bit more on the negative with a “dark cloud” outlook.
-Either way, we can all increase the positive mental, emotional, and physical outcomes of gratitude.
+Either way, we can all increase the positive mental, emotional and physical outcomes of gratitude.

 Two things can help: 1) breaking gratitude down into its parts so you can see what it actually means, and 2) knowing that you can develop a stronger habit through practice.